deshrit/ejison/motor_driver_serial_tester/README.md

-# Arduino comm
+# Motor Driver Serial Tester

-Simple python cli program to test communications with arduino to control two `28BYJ48` motors.
+Simple python cli program to test communications with arduino to control two `28BYJ-48` motors.

 # To run the program